line/centraldogma/site/src/sphinx/auth.rst

 Anyone who is logged into the Central Dogma can create a new ``Application Token``, and the token is shared for everyone.
 So any owner of a project can add any token to their project.
 However only both the token creator and the administrator are allowed to deactivate and/or remove the token.

+There are two levels of a token, which are ``Admin`` and ``User``. ``Admin`` level token can be created by only the administrators.
+A client who sends a request with the token is allowed to access administrator-level APIs.

 .. note::